 1. If you've access to a stove, why not treat your loved one to a romantic Ulster Fry?
 Heart-shaped pastry cutters work wonders on Potato Bread, alphabetti spaghetti can spell the message of your choice (how about 'will you marry me?') and don't forget those little words every woman wants to hear... 'how do you like your eggs?'.
 Talk about 'heart attack on a plate'.
 Lovely.
 Brights on High Street's is award winning.

 2. After all that glorious food, it's time for a bit of exercise.
-And what better way to enjoy the most romantic day of the year than working up a sweat at Botanic Gardens' Palm House?
-All manner of fabulous ferns and virile blooms are on display in this grand old Victorian hothouse.
+And what better way to enjoy the most romantic day of the year than working up a sweat at the Botanic Gardens Palm House & Tropical Ravine?
+All manner of fabulous ferns and virile blooms are on display in these grand old Victorian hothouses.
 So dust down your loin cloth, step into the exotic and let the flora-filled surroundings whisk you away to an impassioned Eden.
 It's enough to bring out the Tarzan in you.